Alan D. Kulwicki Motorsports Lab

 Motorsports Research Building

-Opening in January of 2012, the Motorsports Research Building is an addition to the UNC Charlotte Motorsports program.
+Open since January of 2012, the Motorsports Research Building is an addition to the UNC Charlotte Motorsports program.
 It houses the North Carolina Motorsports and Automotive Research Center (NCMARC) and the UNC Charlotte Graduate Motorsports program.
 Measuring 16,500 square-feet, the Motorsports Research Building allows for much-needed space for current research and provides the facilities for future research expansion opportunities.
 It also has faculty and graduate student offices, and computational labs.
 You can read a short article and see more pictures of it here, and see a video here.